-Barrow researchers unravel illusionMay 1st, 2012 in Neuroscience /
+Barrow researchers unravel illusionMay 1, 2012 in Medicine & Health / Neuroscience

 Barrow Neurological Institute researchers Jorge Otero-Millan, Stephen Macknik, and Susana Martinez-Conde share the recent cover of the Journal of Neuroscience in a compelling study into why illusions trick our brains.
 Barrow is part of St. Joseph's Hospital and Medical Center in Phoenix.

 The study, led by Martinez-Conde's laboratory, explores the neural bases of illusory motion in Akiyoshi Kitaoka's striking visual illusion, known as the "Rotating Snakes."
 Kitaoka is a Japanese psychology professor who specializes in visual illusions of geometric shapes and motion illusions.

 The study shows that tiny eye movements and blinking can make a geometric drawing of "snakes" appear to dance.
 The results help explain the mystery of how the Rotating Snakes illusion tricks the brain.